Relief from Filing Forms 3520a/3520 for Certain Tax-Favored Foreign Trusts

 Income from funds & financial accounts still require reporting

 While this revenue procedure may exempt some accounts from filing form 3520/3520-A (see RESP above), the income generated in the account should still be reported on form 1040, accounts must be reported on FBAR FinCEN 114 and FATCA (both if applicable) and the presence of the foreign trust should still be identified on your Form 1040.
-In addition, filing of Form 8621 if these accounts are invested in non-US mutual funds remains an absolute requirement.
+In addition, filing of Form 8621 for accounts invested in non-US mutual funds required if the balance exceeds the exception threshold.

 Requesting Abatement of Section 6677 Penalties